Kent J. Kille

 - M.A., Ph.D.
 The Ohio State University 1995, 2000

-Dr. Kille regularly teaches Introduction to International Relations and the upper level courses The United Nations System, Nationalism & Interdependence, and Peace Studies.
+Dr. Kille regularly teaches Introduction to International Relations and the upper level courses The United Nations System, Nationalism & Interdependence, Political Leadership in International Relations, and Peace Studies.